loganchali4/Comparing-2016-Election-And-COVID/README.md

-# Can 2016 Election Results Predict a State's Management of COVID-19
+# Can 2016 Election Results Predict a State's COVID-19 Cases?
 Logan Chalifour and Patrick Geitner

 In this project, we determine if there is any correlation between the spread of COVID-19 and the results of the 2016